JuliaSparse/SuiteSparseGraphBLAS.jl/docs/src/index.md

 # SuiteSparseGraphBLAS.jl

-SuiteSparseGraphBLAS.jl is a WIP package for sparse linear algebra on arbitrary semirings, with a particular focus on graph computations.
+SuiteSparseGraphBLAS.jl is a package for sparse linear algebra on arbitrary semirings, with a particular focus on graph computations.
 It aims to provide a Julian wrapper over Tim Davis' SuiteSparse reference implementation of the GraphBLAS C specification.

 # Roadmap

+!!! note
+    This library is still very WIP, if you are missing any functionality, or find any incorrectly implemented functions from those interfaces please open an issue or PR!

 While the core library is mostly complete, and all GraphBLAS functionality is present, there are still quite a few features being worked on for v1.0:

 1. ChainRules.jl integration for AD.
 2. Complete SparseArrays and ArrayInterface interfaces.
-3. Printing v2.
+3. Fancy printing
-4. User-defined types and functions.
+4. User-defined types.
 5. Alternative syntax for GraphBLAS ops (currently must use `BinaryOps.PLUS` instead of `+`).
-6. Complex builtins.

 Once these are completed there will be a v1.0 release, with the goal being JuliaCon 2021.